|

 not have been temporarily the governor of Jiangsu.

-There were several versions of
+Several versions of

-Marco Polo's work and some editors,
+Marco Polo's work circulated and some editors felt free to lent a writing hand,

 course not.